rubensworks/article-ldtraversal-security-short/content/threats.md

 This could give the attacker knowledge of intermediate results, or even the full query.
 This threat enables attackers to do obtain insights to user behaviour, which is a privacy concern.
 A more critical problem is when private data is being leaked that normally exists behind access control, such as bank account numbers.
+Furthermore, local files could be accessed via the `file://` scheme, which may also include sensitive data.

-As this threat is similar to the _cross domain compromise_ threat in Web browsers, a possible solution to it would be in the form of the **_same-origin policy_** that is being employed in most of today's Web browsers.
+As this threat is similar to the _cross domain compromise_ and _data theft_ threats in Web browsers.
+A possible solution to it would be in the form of the **_same-origin policy_** that is being employed in most of today's Web browsers.
 In essence, this would mean that intermediate results can not be used across different Fully Qualified Domain Names (FQDN).
 Such a solution would have to be carefully designed as to not lead to significant querying restrictions that would lead to fewer results.
 A mechanism in the form of [Cross-Origin Resource Sharing (CORS)](https://fetch.spec.whatwg.org/#http-cors-protocol){:.mandatory}
 could be used as a workaround to explicitly allow intermediate result sharing from one a domain to another, which could be called **Cross-Origin Intermediate Result Sharing (COIRS)**.
+Another low-hanging fruit solution would be to block all requests to URLs with the `file://` scheme, unless explicitly enabled by the user, which is the approach followed by the [Comunica query engine](cite:cites comunica).

 #### Session Hijacking